 Section 3: Ad Hoc Committees of the Faculty

-The Faculty Executive Committee may appoint ad hoc committees to research, study, and develop recommendations regarding an issue.
+The FEC may appoint ad hoc committees to research, study, and develop recommendations regarding an issue.
 An ad hoc committee shall consist of as many members as may be appropriate, plus a Chair.
-All members and the Chair shall serve only as long as the committee is constituted as determined by the Faculty Executive Committee.
+All members and the Chair shall serve only as long as the committee is constituted as determined by the FEC.

 ARTICLE VI.
 MEETINGS OF THE FACULTY